-The first feature from Grimthorpe producer Alexandra Rockingham GIll, leda & the swan is an intimate and sensual rendering of the impulses which shape our search for meaning.
-A filmmaker asks two actors to dramatize a personal story about the end of a traumatic love affair, and quickly finds herself deeply immersed not only in the actors' complex interpretation of her story, but also in the emotional world of their own evolving relationship.
+The first feature from Alexandra Rockingham GIll, leda & the swan is an intimate, sensual rendering of the impulses that shape our search for meaning.
+A filmmaker asks two actors to dramatize a personal story about a traumatic love affair, and quickly finds herself deeply immersed not only in the actors' complex interpretation of her story, but also in the emotional world of their own evolving relationship.
 Through the intermingling of the ancient myth of Leda and the Swan, the filmmaker's personal story, and the intricate dynamics of the young actors, the deeper, poetic and archetypal aspects of all love stories – of all stories – begin to converge.
 Starring Gariné Torosian and Jacob Wren.

-Music video for the iconic Canadian folk songstress Jane Siberry.
+Music video for iconic Canadian folk songstress Jane Siberry.

 Van's father, Stan, is fond of video, always taping scenes of daily family life.
 But he does not take care of Van's grandmother, Armen.
 Although he could afford having her at home, she is spending her days watching TV in an old people's home.
 Van often visits her.
 He meets Aline, whose mother is in the next bed.
 Van wants to get his grandma out of the old people's home.
 Aline will help.
 Actually, Van, whose mother left, years ago, is looking for a real family life.